-- 12.1 Section 12 of the Report considers the issue of Transaction Reversals. - 12.2 Transaction Reversals are where part of a basket of transactions is reversed because the basket is interrupted before completion (typically due to a power or communication failure). - 12.3 The Report states that when a Transaction Reversal happens, Horizon records the reversal against a user ID of the Subpostmaster or a member of staff.
-The Report states that this is misleading because the reversal is "automatic".
-This interpretation is incorrect. - 12.4 As far as Post Office is aware, this issue has only been raised as part of a Spot Review conducted by Second Sight whilst preparing its Interim Report.
-The Subpostmaster who put forward the Spot Review has decided not to make an Application to the Scheme and no other Applicant has raised this issue. - 12.5 As detailed in Post Office's response to the Spot Review (full details of which are confidential in order to protect the privacy of the Subpostmaster whom it concerned), the reversals were caused by the Subpostmaster cancelling a number of transactions that they were conducting for a customer.
-The user's System ID is shown as the person making the reversal because they initiated the reversal process. - 12.6 The extracts taken from the report by Helen Rose (as quoted at paragraph 12.3 and 12.4) are taken out of context.
-The report was addressing concerns that reversals were not being clearly shown on the particular data being reviewed (ie. the ARQ and credence data being the main transaction data used by Post Office).
-However, this data is available on other records that can be extracted from Horizon.
-The report makes clear that this is not an issue with Horizon itself or its data but the way that the data it produced was presented within one particular data log.
-It does not suggest that there was any entry being made that was not initiated within the branch by the Subpostmaster or their staff.
+1. Section 12 of the Report considers the issue of Transaction Reversals.
+2. Transaction Reversals are where part of a basket of transactions is reversed because the basket is interrupted before completion (typically due to a power or communication failure).
+3. Second Sight says that when a Transaction Reversal happens, Horizon records the reversal against a user ID of the Subpostmaster or a member of staff. the Report states that this is misleading because the reversal is "automatic".
+This interpretation is incorrect.
+4. As far as Post Office is aware, this issue has only been raised as part of a Spot Review conducted by Second Sight whilst preparing its Interim Report.
+The Subpostmaster who put forward the Spot Review has decided not to make an Application to the Scheme and no other Applicant has raised this issue.
+5. As detailed in Post Office's response to the Spot Review (full details of which are confidential in order to protect the privacy of the Subpostmaster whom it concerned), the reversals were caused by the Subpostmaster cancelling a number of transactions that they were conducting for a customer.
+The user's System ID is shown as the person making the reversal because they initiated the reversal process.